CMU-313/CMU-313.github.io/docs/recitations/reci7-docker.md

 ## Overview

-During this recitation, students will have the create a simple FastAPI app, containerize it and deploy it.
+During this recitation, students will create a simple FastAPI app, containerize it and deploy it.

 ## Context

-Sadly, you still are unsure when you're recitation time is, AND who you're TAs are.
+Sadly, you still are unsure when your recitation time is AND who your TAs are.
 There exist a microservice that tells you which TA's are responsible for each section.

-Try it out using this link: https://whos-my-ta.fly.dev/section_id/a
+Try it out using this link: [https://whos-my-ta.fly.dev/section_id/a](https://whos-my-ta.fly.dev/section_id/a)

 All you have to do is create another service that return the time of the recitation as well.